profile photo

 Neural Networks, 2024

-We demonstrate a fundamental feature of classifiers working with high dimensional input data: simultaneous susceptibility of an 'accurate' model to adversarial attacks, and robustness to random perturbations of the input data.
-We provide theoretical framework and extensive empirical vertification that using additive noise during training or testing is inefficient for eradicating or detecting adversarial examples, and insufficient for certification of robustness!
+This work demonstrates a fundamental feature of classifiers on high-dimensional data: simultaneous susceptibility to adversarial attacks and robustness to random perturbations.
+We provide theoretical and empirical verification that: using additive noise during training or testing is inefficient for eradicating or detecting adversarial examples, and fundamentally not a good approach for certification of robustness.

 Multiple-instance ensemble for construction of deep heterogeneous committees for high-dimensional low-sample-size data